kevintuhumury/itvdb/README.md

 ### TVDbUpdater

 When you've got a list of shows in your app, you might want to retrieve the shows with new episodes (or maybe just the episodes).
 The `TVDbUpdater` singleton can help you with that.
-The first time you have a list with shows (or episodes), you should save the timestamp of that moment in your app.
+The first time you have a list of shows (or episodes), you should save the timestamp of that moment in your app.
 Well, that's as easy as the following:

     [[TVDbUpdater sharedInstance] updateLastUpdatedAtTimestamp];